 It anchors the master input every other protocol component runs on.

-Five named researchers.
+Four named researchers.
 Fifty years of peer-reviewed work.

 Not speculative.
 Not wellness-adjacent.
 The mechanism is settled.